RagingTiger/RagingTiger.github.io/_posts/2018-11-23-docker-plex-media-server.md

 Plex is everywhere, and it is used *ALL the time* !!!

 ## <a name="install"></a> [Installing Plex](#toc)
-In the below sections, you will find the *architecture-specific* commands for creating a docker container of the *LinuxServer.io*[^fn1] Plex Media Server.[^fn2] Essentially the only differences between these two commands is the docker image they are using (i.e. `linuxserver/plex` and `lsioarmhf/plex` for AMD64 and armhf respectively).
+In the below sections, you will find the commands for creating a docker container of the *LinuxServer.io*[^fn1] Plex Media Server.[^fn2] Thanks to the introduction of `docker manifest` you do not need to worry about the architecture of your docker host (e.g. amd64 vs. arm), just execute the following commands on your docker host.[^fn4]

 Before looking at the command, it is useful to clarify and briefly explain some of the options and variables passed to the `docker create`[^fn3] command: